 The Center for Rural Affairs is committed to continuing our work for opportunity and justice for everyone in rural America during the rapidly evolving response to the coronavirus.

-COVID-19 and the ripple effects will create new challenges for rural people and rural places.
+COVID-19 and the ripple effects has created new challenges for rural people and rural places.
 Our work may look different in the days ahead, but we will continue to serve our mission in all ways possible.

-During this time, the Center will act to prioritize staff, community, and public health.
+During this time, the Center acts to prioritize staff, community, and public health.
 We recognize staff, clients, and community members have varying risk levels from COVID-19.
 We’re all concerned about spreading it to someone who is at risk.
 We will do our part to reduce transmission.

 What you can expect from us: